jasp-stats/jasp-desktop/Desktop/resources/help/variableslabeleditorhelp.md

 ### **Manually Changing Variable Types**

-Automatic type assignments can be changed manually by clicking the variable type icon at the top of a column or within an analysis variable box.
+Types can be changed by clicking the variable type icon at most places in JASP.
+To do this for multiple variables at once, mark multiple columns in data edit view and change type once.

 JASP will attempt to convert the variable to the selected type whenever possible.
 For example, if a variable is changed to **Scale** but contains non-numeric values, those values will be converted to missing values.